stefan-hoeck/idris2-sop/README.md

 containers.

-Also, generic `Eq` and `Ord` implementations might carry out more comparisons than stricly necessary in cases where the result can be decided early on.
+Also, generic `Eq` and `Ord` implementations might carry out more comparisons than strictly necessary in cases where the result can be decided early on.